mui/material-ui/docs/src/pages/layout/basics/basics-zh.md

 - [Grid](/layout/grid/): The grid creates visual consistency between layouts while allowing flexibility across a wide variety of designs.
 - [Hidden](/layout/hidden/): The hidden component can be used to change the visibility of the elements.
-- [Breakpoints](/layout/breakpoints/): We provide a low-level API for using the breakpoints in a wide variery of context.
+- [Breakpoints](/layout/breakpoints/): We provide a low-level API for using the breakpoints in a wide variety of context.

 ## z-index